-How can you make your most deadly party heels comfier?
+How can you make your most deadly heels comfier?

-How does a thicker heel or a platform?
+How does a thicker heel or a platform help?

 Dr Naomi explained: "When you wear a high heel there is a huge amount of pressure bearing down on the soles of the feet, so a platform sole underneath can diffuse the pressure.
 There is more padding between the foot and the pavement.
 Thick heels can be more comfortable for walking than stilettos, as again there is more surface area for the pressure."

-What about high heels if you have flat feet?
+What high heels should you wear if you have flat feet?

 Naturally, wearing high heels is harder for people with flat feet, but this doesn't mean you need to stick to ballet pumps forever!
 Dr Naomi explained that a wedge would definitely be the most helpful for you since they can keep your foot on the same level more or less, making heels much less painful.